qibolun/DryVR/docs/source/example.rst

 	An illustration of Automatic Emergency Braking System

 Consider the example an AEB as shown above:
-Car 1, Car2 are cruising down the highway with zero relative velocity and certain initial relative separation;  Car 1 suddenly switches to a braking mode and starts slowing down according to a certain deceleration profile.
-Irrespective of whether Car 2 is human-driven, AEB-equipped, or fully autonomous, certain amount of time elapses,  before Car 2 switches to a braking mode.
+Cars 1 and 2 are cruising down the highway with zero relative velocity and certain initial relative separation;  Car 1 suddenly switches to a braking mode and starts slowing down according, certain amount of time elapses,  before Car 2 switches to a braking mode.
+We are interested to analyze the severity (relative velocity) of any possible collisions.

 Safety Verification of the AEB System
 ---------------------------------------